-The location is suited to a mix of housing types including homes of 2 or 3 bedrooms; and some houses suitable for downsizing.
+5.15 The location is suited to a mix of housing types including homes of 2 or 3 bedrooms; and some houses suitable for downsizing.
+A Landscape & Visual Impact Assessment will be required and should demonstrate how a landscape scheme for the site will be successfully delivered.
 A green buffer is required around the perimeter of the site, together with a publicly accessible open space alongside the public footpath.
 This could form a new community orchard, retaining the heritage of the site providing a valuable wildlife habitat in the green corridor that links the remaining orchards in the village with the orchards to the north of the High Road.
 It would also retain the rural character of the adjoining Style Acre footpath and the rural character to the north at this key gateway to the village.